zecellomaster/the-projection-room/README.md

 ### Tipping Point
 <iframe width="500" height="371" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vQT7zI2PyREKcBTf5CJflh-Y0O-B_E0DExA0AQJICXH9gMMJia4ugx6LezMPtNZ3qWxozhOZFA_zbL6/pubhtml?gid=1871926673&amp;single=true&amp;widget=true&amp;headers=false"></iframe>
 The tipping point is defined as the state that gets the eventual winner their 270th electoral vote.
-Here is a list of the races that are most likely to do just that, along with the forecasted margins of victory (Negative if Biden leads, positive if Trump leads).
+Here is a list of the races that are most likely to do just that, along with the forecasted margins of victory (negative if Biden leads, positive if Trump leads).
 Note that Nebraska and Maine use a [slightly different system](https://www.270towin.com/content/split-electoral-votes-maine-and-nebraska/) to allocate electors than winner-take-all, so the statewide vote for both is denoted with a (S) while the congressional districts are labeled individually.

 ### All States